 In order to retain employees, management should encourage additional programmes that investigate and address the causes of employee turnover [195].
 Job satisfaction is the primary factor in determining whether or not an employee will actively seek new employment.
 Consequently, if the aforementioned best practises are implemented, it is likely that business organisations will persist in a flourishing community by treating employees as valuable assets.
 Most professionals agree that employees are a company's most valuable resource, which is why businesses will work to boost employee morale through investments in infrastructure and goods.
 Reducing employee turnover is another objective that must be met [196-198].
 It is estimated that about 15% of workers will leave, which could result in significant losses if preventative measures are not implemented.
-It takes less money to recover, train, and place new employees, as well as strategies for reducing employee turnover.
+It takes less money to recover, train, and place new employees.
+As a result, businesses need to have procedures in place for recruiting and onboarding new employees, as well as strategies for reducing employee turnover.
 Therefore, this essay aims to outline what the company needs to define and expect, as well as the various avenues for future consideration, to resolve crucial issues relating to employee turnover by identifying the causes and informing them about the report.